bjnath/demodocs/INSTALL.rst

 - You're likely to get an older version.

 - You'll probably want to make updates and add new packages outside the package manager, leaving you open to the same kind of dependency conflicts you see when using pip without a virtual environment.

 - There's an added risk because operating systems use Python, so if you make system-wide Python changes (installing as root or using sudo), you can break the OS.

-Build from source
+Building from source
 ------------------------------------------------------------------------------
 Prerequisite: A local version of the ``scikit-image`` git repo.